-\textbf{Approach:} We compare the complete training results (Phase 1 only) with the balanced sample training results (Phase 1 + Phase 2) across different pre-trained models to quantify the impact of the secondary training phase.
-The second phase employs class-balanced sampling with 10 instances per intent category and a reduced learning rate of $1 \times 10^{-4}$.

-\textbf{Answer to RQ2:} As demonstrated in Table~\ref{table:ablation_rq}, the two-phase training strategy consistently improves performance across all pre-trained model variants.
-For \algname with SmartBERT, the macro-averaged F1-score improves from 0.7125 (complete training) to \textbf{0.8626} (balanced training), a \textbf{21.07\%} relative improvement.
-Similar patterns are observed for RoBERTa (0.6699 to 0.8026, \textbf{+19.8\%} relative improvement) and CodeBERT (0.6852 to 0.7735, \textbf{+12.89\%} relative improvement).
-The balanced training phase yields substantial improvements in macro metrics, particularly in recall and F1-score.
-This is because macro-averaged metrics compute per-class results and assign equal importance to each intent class, thereby highlighting gains in minority classes that may be underestimated by micro-averaged metrics.
+\textbf{Answer to RQ2.} As shown in Table~\ref{table:ablation_rq}, class-balanced training substantially improves performance across all backbone models, particularly under macro-averaged metrics.
+For \algname with \algnamebert, the macro F1 score increases from 0.7125 to \textbf{0.8626}, corresponding to a \textbf{21.07\%} relative improvement.
+Similar trends are observed for RoBERTa (0.6699 to 0.8026, +19.8\%) and CodeBERT (0.6852 to 0.7735, +12.89\%).
+These gains primarily stem from improved recall on minority intent categories, which are emphasized by macro-averaged evaluation.
+This confirms that class-balanced training is critical for mitigating real-world intent imbalance in smart contracts.

-\textbf{Motivation:} Identifying the specific components responsible for performance improvements guides future research directions and provides insights into effective architectures for code intent detection.

-\textbf{Approach:} We systematically compare the architectural differences between V1 and V2, including the encoder, training strategy, and loss function optimizations.
-We quantify the contribution of each component to the overall performance improvement.

-\textbf{Answer:} \algname demonstrates a \textbf{7.48\%} relative improvement in F1 over V1 (0.9279 \vs 0.8633).
-The key enhancements include: (1) \textbf{SmartBERT Integration}: Replacing USE with domain-adapted BERT embeddings provides richer contextual representations of smart contract functions, contributing to improved semantic understanding; (2) \textbf{Two-Phase Training}: The class-balanced secondary training significantly improves minority class detection without sacrificing majority class performance; (3) \textbf{Binary Focal Loss}: This loss function effectively handles class imbalance by emphasizing hard examples and down-weighting easy negatives.
-The combination of these architectural improvements results in more robust and balanced performance across all intent categories, establishing \algname as the new state-of-the-art model for smart contract intent detection.
+\textbf{Answer to RQ3.} Compared to V1, \algname achieves a \textbf{7.48\%} relative improvement in F1 score (0.9279 \vs 0.8633).
+This gain can be attributed to three key enhancements: (1) \textbf{Domain-Adaptive Encoder}: Replacing USE with \algnamebert provides richer contextualized representations tailored to smart contract code; (2) \textbf{Class-Balanced Training}: The secondary training phase significantly improves minority intent detection without degrading majority-class performance; (3) \textbf{Binary Focal Loss}: This loss function further mitigates class imbalance by emphasizing hard-to-classify samples.
+Together, these improvements lead to more robust and balanced intent detection, establishing \algname as a new state-of-the-art approach.